-This spooky sound poem for Halloween is a great way to encourage kids to get creative with making sound effects.
+These Spooky Sound Stories for Halloween are a great way to encourage kids to get creative with making sound effects.
+The poem below is a great way to get started.
 The first two verses might be familiar as they are an old traditional children’s poem, but I had fun adding some more verses.

 This activity can be kept quite simple for younger children, by using just a few instruments and with the teacher reading the poem and directing the sound effects as they should occur.
 But older children love the chance to read it out themselves and to be in charge of all the choosing and directing of the sounds.

 Creating a musical background to stories and poems in this way, helps children to connect with the text.
 Developing the imagination and teaching the importance of mood and atmosphere in storytelling.

 - Start the activity by reading the poem through together, and depending on how many children are in the group, and how you are dividing the class, you may need to print off several copies.